-On November 15, 2013, the Company amended the Term Loan with Hercules and entered into a New Term Loan (collectively with the Term Loan, the "Term Loans"), borrowing an additional \$10.0 million.
+On November 15, 2013, the Company amended the Term Loan with Hercules and entered into the New Term Loan, borrowing an additional \$10.0 million.
 After closing fees and expenses, the net proceeds to the Company for the New Term Loan were \$9.8 million.
 The New Term Loan also bears the same interest rate as the Term Loan.
 The Company made interest-only payments from December 1, 2013 to May 31, 2014.
 If the Company achieved certain revenue targets for the six-month period ending March 31, 2014, interest only payments would continue through August 31, 2014.
 The Company did not meet these revenue targets.
 As a result, the Company is repaying the New Term Loan in equal monthly installments ending on November 1, 2016.
-Hercules received a warrant (the "Second Warrant") to purchase 256,410 shares of common stock, exercisable at an initial strike price of \$1.95 per share, subject to adjustment, until May 15, 2019.
+Hercules received a warrant (the "Second Warrant") to purchase 256,410 shares of common stock, exercisable at an initial strike price of \$1.55 per share, subject to adjustment, until May 15, 2019.
 In addition, the exercise price of the First Warrant was reduced to \$1.95 per share.
 (See Note 11, "Warrants and Derivative Liabilities," for a discussion on both warrants and the valuation assumptions used.)
 The Company will pay an end of term fee of \$0.5 million upon the earlier of maturity or prepayment of the New Term Loan.
 The Company has accrued the end of term fee and recorded a corresponding amount into the debt discount.
 The New Term Loan includes a mandatory prepayment feature which allows Hercules the right to use any of the Company's net proceeds from specified asset dispositions greater than \$1.0 million in a calendar year to pay off any outstanding accrued interest and principal balance on the New Term Loan.
 The Company determined the fair value to be de-minimis for this feature.
-In addition, the Company incurred \$0.2 million of legal and origination costs in the three months ended December 31, 2013, which have been recorded as a debt discount.
-The total debt discount including the Second Warrant, end of term fee and legal and origination costs of \$1.0 million is being amortized into interest expense over the term of the New Term Loan using the effective interest method.
-If the maturity of either of the term loans is accelerated because of prepayment, then the amortization will be accelerated.
-During the three months ended June 30, 2014, the Company recorded non-cash interest expense for amortization of the debt discount related to the New Term Loan of \$0.1 million.
+In addition, the Company incurred \$0.2 million of legal and origination costs of \$1.0 million is being amortized into interest expense over the term of the New Term Loan using the effective interest method.
+If the maturity of either of the term loans is accelerated because of prepayment, then the amortization will be accel